mesidd/TheLivingBrain-Showcase/acts/act-iii-The-Da_Vinci-AI.md

-# Act III: The Da Vinci's AI — From Structure to Creative Serendipity
+# Act III: The Da Vinci AI — From Structure to Creative Serendipity

 ### The Visionary's Mandate: The Genius of Da Vinci